What a $100K H-1B Visa Means for US Tech Companies and Their Talent Strategy

 The changes to the H-1B visa program align with Trump’s ongoing commitment to a protectionist labor strategy, echoing his 2016 rhetoric that foreign hiring in tech “undercuts American workers.”
 The proclamation argues that the H-1B visa program has been largely exploited by companies in tech-related occupations, particularly by IT outsourcing firms, to hold down wages.

-The proclamation cites federal data showing the share of the H-1B workers increased from 32% in 2003 to over 65% in recent years, while overall STEM employment grew only 44,5% during the same time period.
+The proclamation cites federal data showing the share of H-1B workers increased from 32% in 2003 to over 65% in recent years, while overall STEM employment grew only 44,5% during the same time period.

 In effect, new H-1B visa rules intend to push tech employers toward domestic hiring decisions, regardless of market constraints or cost realities.
 The question now is not whether innovative companies will react, but how drastically these changes will affect the US tech industry overall.